Back to MPLN Home MPLN Home

 Associations

-Detection of herpes simplex virus (HSV) by polymerase chain reaction (PCR), has proven to be the most specific, rapid and sensitive means to diagnose anogenital and central nervous system infections.
+Detection of Herpes simplex virus (HSV) by polymerase chain reaction (PCR) has proven to be the most specific, rapid and sensitive means to diagnose anogenital and central nervous system infections.